-This type of rifle strokes can be altered and it uses air under very high pressures.
+This type of rifle stroke can be altered and it uses air under very high pressures.
 This type of rifle tends to be short in length, lightweight, and easy to carry.

 Break action type:

-If you want to get rid of noisy and overweight break action air rifle try nitro piston type.
+If you want to get rid of noisy and overweight break action air rifles try nitro piston type.
 This type of air rifle uses a nitrogen gas cylinder while shifts its piston to the back.
-They are lightweight and less noisy than break-action type air rifle.
+They are lightweight and less noisy than break-action type air rifles.

 Nitro piston 2 types:

-This type is an upgrade version of nitro piston type air rifle.
+This type is an upgrade version of the nitro piston-type air rifle.
 They are well known for their accuracy and speed and noise management.

 Precharged pneumatic type: